Complexity classification of local Hamiltonian problems: Special cases

 \subsection{Restricted Heisenberg models}

-A model (i.e.\ family of Hamiltonians) is said to be exactly solvable if the eigenvalues and corresponding eigenvectors of any Hamiltonian in the model can be calculated efficiently\footnote{Of course, this is a somewhat ill-defined concept\dots}.
+For our purposes, we call a model (i.e.\ family of Hamiltonians) \emph{exactly solvable} if the eigenvalues and corresponding eigenvectors of any Hamiltonian in the model can be calculated efficiently.
 Note that the existence of an efficient description of the ground state $\ket{\psi}$ does not necessarily imply the ability to compute quantities of interest about the model, such as the two-point correlation functions $\bracket{\psi}{\sigma^i_j\sigma^k_\ell}{\psi}$.
 Only very few restricted versions of the Heisenberg model are known to be exactly solvable.
 The only ones which we are aware of are:

 \begin{itemize} \item The Heisenberg chain

 with either periodic or non-periodic boundary conditions (i.e.\ a ring or a line).
 This can be solved using the (highly non-trivial) Bethe ansatz.
 However, an efficient description of the correlation functions appears not to be known~\cite{korepin07}.